inviwo/inviwo/docs/markdown/DevGuide_BuildProcessor.md

     // ValueType is the concrete type of the volume, e.g. int, float using ValueType = util::PrecisionValueType<decltype(ram)>;
     const size3_t dims = ram->getDimensions();

-    dstRam = std::make_shared<VolumeRAMPrecision< typename ValueType> >(dims);
+    // Create a representation of same type as the input volume dstRam = std::make_shared<VolumeRAMPrecision< typename ValueType> >(dims);
     const ValueType* srcVol = ram->getDataTyped(); // This is always const for data coming from inports!
     ValueType* dstData = dstRam->getDataTyped();